saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

 localhost:-1  online
 ```

 After this, vUSB needs to have access to the usbmuxd socket on your computer.
-This is a socket that is used by XCODE (Apple's developer tools) to communicate with iOS devices.
-By default it is connected to your local USB port, but since we are using a remote device, vUSB need to move the socket to a different location.
-To be able to do this vUSB needs to have read and write access to the socket which is located at `/var/run/usbmuxd`.
+This socket is used by XCODE (Apple's developer tools) to communicate with iOS devices.
+By default, it is connected to your local USB port, but since we are using a remote device, vUSB needs to move the socket to a different location.
+To do this, vUSB needs to have read and write access to the socket which is located at `/var/run/usbmuxd`.

-If you are running vUSB as a non-root user you will need to provide the password for the root user and an Apple system notification popup will appear:
+If you are running vUSB as a non-root user you will need to provide the password for the root user and an Apple system notification popup will appear :

 <img src={useBaseUrl('img/virtual-usb/vusb-usbmuxd.png')} alt="vUSB usbmuxd popup" width="370" />

-If you are running vUSB as a root user you will not be prompted for a password and the socket will be moved automatically.
+If you are running vUSB as a root user, you will not be prompted for a password and the socket will be moved automatically.
 You will see the following message in your server logs:

 ```bash
 11:13:12.347 INFO com.saucelabs.vusb.client.server.usbmuxd.SocketMover - The socket at /var/run/usbmuxd needs to be moved